 Pet-Loss Support Group

 We welcome you to join us for a safe and supportive group to honestly share your experience with the loss, or anticipated loss, of your animal in an inclusive community.
 Learn additional strategies to cope and develop ways to remember and honor their life.
-This group is offered as a free service on the 1st Tuesday and 3rd Sunday of every month.
+This group is offered as a free service:

 We meet virtually via ZOOM to encourage everyone’s safety.
 You may access the virtual group from any computer and/or telephone.
 To register, click here.